-A DegreeWorks degree audit is a review of past, current and planned coursework that provides information on completed and outstanding catalog requirements necessary to complete a degree/major/minor, including units needed to graduate and GPA information.
+A DegreeWorks degree audit is a review of past (completed), current (in-progress in current semester) and planned (registered in future semester) coursework that provides information on completed and outstanding catalog requirements necessary to complete a degree/major/minor, including units needed to graduate and GPA information.
 The audit is divided into block requirements such as Degree, Common Course of Study (CCS) and Major Requirements.
 Each block works like a checklist that has boxes that are automatically checked when a requirement is met.
 Check the audit legend for more information.

 Who can use/access DegreeWorks?